Course Title: Computer and Internet Forensics

 BYOD requirement

-- Recent MS Windows 10 Professional with native ability to virtualize, or Windows 7+ with VirtualBox software (free), or MacOS with ability to virtualise
+- Recent MS Windows OS 10 or higher with native ability to virtualize with VirtualBox software (free), or MacOS with ability to virtualise.

 - USB memory stick capability